tpm2-software/tpm2-tss/README.md

 The Software TPM is an open-source TPM emulator with different front-end interfaces such as socket and character device.
 Its code is hosted [on GitHub](https://github.com/stefanberger/swtpm) and building is faciliated by the GNU Autotools.
 The TCTI module for using this simulator is called _swtpm_.

+This is the default simulator used by this project.

 ### IBM's Software Simulator

 IBM has also repackaged this code with a few Makefiles so that the Microsoft code can be built and run on Linux systems.